betaglot/plantabeta/docs/dev/Sequence.md

 :::

-# 🔷 Sequence
+# 🔷 Phrase

-Sequences are represented as
+Phrases are represented as
 - Cards
 - Python List
 - Python Loop